FireFragment/too-readable/README.md

 **The programming language readable by non-developers!**

 > **Note:** This project is in early development.
->  It means, that it does not run programs yet, but parses them inside.
+>  It means, that it runs programs, but does offer contain any useful commands yet.

 Building & running
 ------------------